Loan Repayment

 Exit Counseling

 Students who are graduating or otherwise leaving the university are encouraged to contact the Office of Student Loan Collections so they can complete the Loan Exit Interview requirement.
-The purpose of the Loan Exit Interview is to explain the various loan provision benefits students may have such as grace periods, deferments, hardship forbearance, and cancellation.
+The purpose of the Loan Exit Interview is to explain the various loan provision benefits students may have such as grace periods, deferments, hardship forbearance, and cancelation.
 Interest rates, minimum monthly payments and loan repayment periods are also reviewed for the major loan programs.

 For further information about the Loan Exit Interview process, please contact the Office of Student Loan Collections at (937) 775-5666.